SteeringSafety: Benchmarking Representation Steering in LLMs Across Safety Perspectives: Dataset

+We next describe the perspectives addressed in the benchmark.
+Information on the sizes and splits of each dataset is in Appendix~\ref{app:dataset-size}.

-\paragraph{Harmful Generation (Refusal).} We use SALADBench~\citep{li2024saladbenchhierarchicalcomprehensivesafety} as our main dataset for harmful generation, using the 21K base QA set, filtered using GPT-4o such that it only contains harmful open-ended prompts.
+\textbf{Harmfulness.} We use SALADBench~\citep{li2024saladbenchhierarchicalcomprehensivesafety} as our main dataset for harmful generation, filtering the base QA set using GPT-4o such that it only contains unmistakeably harmful open-ended prompts.
 Negative examples are drawn from Alpaca~\citep{alpaca} for instruction-only prompts.
-To prevent overlap with demographic bias, we exclude prompts tagged as "Hate Speech" or "Stereotyping", and remove prompts that do not follow question answering formats.
-We aggregate behavior categories into SALADBench's six high-level domains and stratify splits accordingly, giving us 4000 train, 1000 validation, and 5000 test samples.
-Refusal behavior is a generation task, and outputs are scored using LlamaGuard-4~\citep{Meta_2025}, a safety classifier.
-We also include 4000 Alpaca prompts for training and 1000 for validation to support direction generation and direction selection.
+We exclude prompts tagged as ``Hate Speech'' or ``Stereotyping'' to remove overlap with bias and stratify splits across the remaining labels.
+Harmfulness is a generation task scored using LlamaGuard-4~\citep{Meta_2025}.

-\paragraph{Demographic Bias (Fairness).} We evaluate demographic bias through both implicit and explicit forms of discrimination. \textbf{Implicit bias} is assessed using BBQ~\citep{parrish-etal-2022-bbq}, a multiple-choice benchmark probing stereotyping across protected demographic attributes.
-The dataset is split into 4000/1000/5000 train/validation/test examples, stratified by demographic. \textbf{Explicit bias} is evaluated using ToxiGen~\citep{hartvigsen2022toxigen}, a binary classification benchmark where models are asked to agree/disagree with toxic statements linked to demographic identities.
-ToxiGen includes 3600/900/4500 train/validation/test prompts, stratified similarly.
+\textbf{Bias.} We evaluate bias separately through two sub-perspectives for implicit and explicit forms of discrimination. \textbf{Implicit bias} is assessed using BBQ~\citep{parrish-etal-2022-bbq}, a multiple-choice benchmark probing stereotyping across demographic attributes, stratified by demographic. \textbf{Explicit bias} is evaluated using ToxiGen~\citep{hartvigsen2022toxigen}, a binary classification benchmark where models are asked to agree/disagree with toxic statements linked to demographic identities, similarly stratified to BBQ.
 Accuracy for BBQ and ToxiGen is measured using substring matching over multiple-choice and boolean completions, respectively.
-Together, BBQ and ToxiGen capture both subtle stereotyping and overt toxicity.